Media richness theory: Media synchronicity

 To help explain media richness and its application to new media, media synchronicity theory was proposed.
 Media richness is also related to adaptive structuration theory and social information processing theory, in which instead of focusing on object physical attributions of the media, shift towards social construction of the media.
 Media synchronicity theory, however, is a theory of communication performance that does not investigate why people choose which media to use.
 Synchronicity describes the ability of a medium to create the sense that all participants are concurrently engaged in the communication event.
 Media with high degrees of synchronicity, such as face-to-face meetings, offer participants the opportunity to communicate in real time, immediately observe the reactions and responses of others, and easily determine whether co-participants are fully engaged in the conversation.

 Media synchronicity theory states that every communication interaction is composed of two processes: conveyance and convergence.
 The processes are necessary for completing tasks.
 Conveyance is about the transmission of new information, while convergence is about reaching an agreement.
 For tasks that require convergence, media with high degrees of synchronicity, such as face-to-face meetings and video conferences, offer participants the opportunity to communicate at the same time, and develop interpersonal reactions to reach an agreement through discussion.
 For tasks that require conveyance, media with low degrees of synchronicity such as e-mail and SMS texts allows participants to receive information regardless of geographical dispersion and time zone and have more time to process new information without the necessity to debate with others.

 Media synchronicity theory also states that each medium has a set of abilities.
-These abilities include: transmission velocity, parallelism, symbol sets, rehearsability, and accessability.
+These abilities include: transmission velocity, parallelism, symbol sets, rehearsability, and accessibility.
 The transmission velocity of a message refers to how quickly the recipient receives it from the sender; parallelism refers to the number of messages that can be conveyed at the same time; symbol sets are the number of ways that recipients can interpret the message, such as verbal and visual cues; rehearsability is the extent to which the sender can revise and edit messages before sending out, and reprocessability is the degree to which recipients can retrieve and re-interpret messages.
 According to the theory, choosing a medium with capabilities that match information transmission and processing requirements can make communication more effective.